VictoriaMetrics/VictoriaMetrics/README.md

   If this number remains high during extended periods of time, then it is likely more RAM is needed for optimal handling of the current number of [active time series](https://docs.victoriametrics.com/FAQ.html#what-is-an-active-time-series).

-VictoriaMetrics also exposes currently running queries with their execution times at `/api/v1/status/active_queries` page.
+VictoriaMetrics exposes currently running queries and their execution times at `/api/v1/status/active_queries` page.

-See the example of alerting rules for VM components [here](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/deployment/docker/alerts.yml).

 ## TSDB stats